khimo/khimo.github.io/bli-guides/_ideas/howto-join-spoken-notification.md

 ---
-title: How to make the Mozart product notify the zone to which they joined
+title: Make the Mozart product announce the zone it just joined.
-description: Use a BeoLiving Intelligence macro to make the Mozart (Control Link) product tell you which zones they are playing from, in your language!
+description: Use a BeoLiving Intelligence automation to make the Mozart (Control Link) product tell you which zones they are playing from, in your language!
 layout: pagetoc
 ---